-In the Enterprise version of Zendesk Support, you can monitor various security events such as user suspensions, password policy changes, user assumption, exports of customer data, changes to custom role definition, and many more using the Audit log.
+You can monitor various security events such as user suspensions, password policy changes, user assumption, exports of customer data, changes to custom role definition, and many more using the audit log.
 This provides you with a way to track many of the important changes to your account.
-For more information, see Viewing the Audit log for changes (Enterprise).
+For more information, see Viewing the Audit log for changes.

 Encourage agents to monitor their user account